Ikast Municipality

-Until 1 January 2007 Ikast municipality was a municipality (Danish, kommune) in Ringkøbing on the Jutland peninsula in west Denmark.
+Ikast municipality was a municipality (Danish, kommune) in Ringkøbing on the Jutland peninsula in west Denmark.
 The municipality covered an area of 294.3 km2, and had a total population of 23,283 (2005).
 Its last mayor was Carsten Kissmeyer, a member of the Venstre (Liberal Party) political party.
 The main town and the site of its municipal council was the town of Ikast.

 The municipality was created in 1970 as the result of a kommunalreform ("Municipality Reform") that merged a number of existing parishes: